 The District cannot provide any assurances that the County will continue to maintain the Teeter Plan described above, or will have sufficient funds available to distribute the full amount of the District's share of property tax collections to the District.
 The ability of the County to maintain the Teeter Plan may depend on its financial resources and may be affected by future property tax delinquencies.
 Property tax delinquencies may be impacted by economic and other factors beyond the District's or the County's control, including the ability or willingness of property owners to pay property taxes during an economic recession or depression.
 An economic recession or depression could be caused by many factors outside the control of the District, including high interest rates, reduced consumer confidence, reduced real wages or reduced economic activity as a result of the spread of COVID-19 or other outbreak of disease or natural or manmade disaster.
-See "SECURITY FOR THE BONDS - Disclosure Relating to the COVID-19."
+See "SECURITY FOR THE BONDS - Disclosure Regarding COVID-19 Pandemic."

-Furthermore, the District cannot predict the impact, if any, that changes or modifications to property tax collection procedures, including Order N-61-20 which waives the collection of certain penalties and interest on delinquent property taxes resulting from the COVID-19 pandemic, might have on the County's Teeter Plan.
+Furthermore, the District cannot predict the impact, if any, that changes or modifications to property tax collection procedures might have on the County's Teeter Plan.
 See "PROPERTY TAXATION - Property Tax Collection Procedures" herein.

 Notwithstanding the operation of the Teeter Plan, historical secured tax levy collections and delinquencies in the District, with respect to the one percent general fund apportionment, are summarized in the following table.
-Information for fiscal year 2019-20 is not yet available.

-MOUNTAIN VIEW-LOS ALTOS UNION HIGH SCHOOL DISTRICT Secured Tax Charges and Delinquencies(1) Fiscal Years 2005-06 through 2018-19
+MOUNTAIN VIEW-LOS ALTOS UNION HIGH SCHOOL DISTRICT Secured Tax Charges and Delinquencies(1) Fiscal Years 2005-06 through 2020-21